haddadz/data-science_PD/ds_pd.md

+**Some of my favorite Data Science Textbooks for Personal Developement**

-Whichever copy you choose to go with, please always support the author(s)!
+*Whichever copy you choose to go with, please always support the author(s)!*

 1- R for Data Science